gvwilson/thirdbit/src/fiction/iffy/index.md

 trapping her leg.
 She lay there for a moment in shock, then cried out as she struggled to get up.
-Her knee—her shoulder—it was like someone was using one of Mister Mishra's drills on her.
+It felt like someone was using Mister Mishra's drills on her knee and shoulder.

-She kicked free of the bike with her uninjured leg and cried out as she tried and failed to stand.
+She kicked free of the bike with her uninjured leg and cried out again as she tried and failed to stand.
 Edson braked,
 fishtailed,
 and raced back to her.